jk047349/hello-world/README.md

 Hi Humans!

-This is Joseph, just trying to see how this thing works!
+This is Joseph, just trying to figure out how this thing works!